Jazz Chisholm Preview, Player Props: Marlins vs. Padres

 Jazz Chisholm At The Plate

-- Chisholm is hitting .242 with six doubles, two triples, 12 home runs and 16 walks.
+- Chisholm is batting .247 with six doubles, two triples, 12 home runs and 16 walks.

-- Chisholm has reached base via a hit in 42 games this season (of 62 played), and had multiple hits in 11 of those games.
+- Chisholm has an RBI in 21 of 63 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in three contests.

-- Chisholm has picked up an RBI in 33.9% of his games this year, with two or more RBI in 6.5% of his games.
-He has also driven in three or more runs in three contests.
+- In 23 of 63 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.